-So, if you are planning to take a large size four-leg friend at home, you should know that they live way shorter than the smaller breeds, which can live longer than large or jumbo size breeds.
+So, if you are planning to take a large-size four-leg friend at home, you should know that they live way shorter than the smaller breeds, which can live longer than large-sized breeds.

 Jack Russell Terrier is a small-sized dog breed full of energy and charisma stuffed in them.
 They have an average lifespan of 13 to 16 years which is considerably longer than many large dog breeds such as German Shepherd and Labrador Retriever.

 Physical activities include vigorous exercises and proper training of your Jack Russell Terrier.
 Your Jacky needs a lot of activities to be engaged with, which makes it a lot happier and healthier the way it is living.

 Plenty of physical activities also keep your dog away from getting obese and becoming bored and frustrated.
 If they are not getting enough exercise, they may release their energy in undesirable ways which could potentially hurt them.